-Hot tub water that is older than 3 – 4 months accumulate high levels of TDS (Total Disolved Solids) that cause persistent cloudiness.
+Hot tub water that is older than 3 – 4 months accumulate high levels of TDS (Total Dissolved Solids) that cause persistent cloudiness.
 If the TDS levels are too high, you can keep adding chemicals to the water trying to get it clean and they will have no effect.
 At this stage, it is time to drain, clean and re-fill your hot tub.
-For tips on this process, read our blog here.

 For more information on how to deal with cloudy hot tub water or details on our current sales promotion, please feel free to visit any of our 6 locations (Burlington, Hamilton, Mississauga, Oakville, St. Catharines & Vaughan) we look forward to seeing you!